lozymon/lm.maker/README.md

 ### Globaly load StyleSheet and JavaScript files

-In the Maker.commons\lm folder there are a file named tpo.json.js that contains a json object that you can add javascript or Style Sheet that you want to be loaded global in maker
+If you have a javascript or a style sheet file that you want to load globally in make you can use the tpo.json.js to achieve that.
+The file is located in the Maker.commons\lm folder, se the example below to how you can include your file

 ```javascript
 lm.tpo = [